ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/Authentication/HTTPS.rst

 .. image:: Images/httpsProcess.png
    :alt: HTTPS Handshake

 This is the basis of secure communication on the web - what is known as **HTTPS**.
-(Unsecure web pages are served to your browser using the HTTP communications system *HyperText Transfer Protocol*, the **S** at the end of HTTPS indicates *Secure*).
+(Insecure web pages are served to your browser using the HTTP communications system *HyperText Transfer Protocol*, the **S** at the end of HTTPS indicates *Secure*).
 When your browser has made a secure connection you will typically see an icon indicating that fact:

 .. image:: Images/https1.png
    :alt: Verifying a secure connection